 A minimalist RevOps approach can lead to a more agile and efficient operation that is easier to manage and more adaptable to changing business needs.
 While it's tempting to throw every possible feature and tool at a problem, this can quickly lead to a convoluted and confusing system that's difficult to manage.

 Instead, consider the downstream impacts of your solutions and strive to streamline processes wherever possible.
-This could mean simplifying workflows, eliminating unnecessary steps, or consolidating systems to reduce complexity.
+This could mean simplifying workflows, removing unnecessary steps, or merging systems to reduce complexity.
 Plus, it's always easier to add more features later than it is to untangle a mess of overly complex systems.

 Navigating RevOps can be a daunting task, particularly when dealing with multiple teams with varying agendas and viewpoints.
 However, by applying the actionable tips mentioned above, revenue leaders can set the foundation for successful outcomes and generate significant impact, whether they are operating solo or have a fleet of RevOps experts supporting the initiative.